learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Loading the JSON file

-As before, we begin by importing the json package, opening a file with python's built in function, and then loading that data in.
+As before, you'll begin by importing the json package, opening a file with python's built in function, and then loading that data in.

 ```python